Lecture 3: Cost Estimation¶

 This is the cost object.
 You may need more than one, and you need at least one per cost center

 Cost center: a part of the company where costs are tracked independently.
-From the perspective of the cost system a cost center is a "firm-within-the-firm".
+From the perspective of the cost system a cost center is a "firm-within-the-firm", or an operational unit (System 1 in the Viable Systems Model).

 These are the independent variables.